MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 - **Views:** Offers predefined visualizations of collected data, such as a graph of performance data or a list of monitored components and their current health state.
 Diagram views visually present the service model of an application.

 - **Reports:** Allow you to summarize historical data that's stored in the Operations Manager data warehouse.
 You can customize the data that views and reports are based on.
-However, there is no feature to allow for complex or interactive analysis of collected data.
+However, there's no feature to allow for complex or interactive analysis of collected data.

 - **Operations Manager command shell:** Extends Windows PowerShell with another set of cmdlets, and can query and visualize collected data.
 This includes graphs and other visualizations, natively with PowerShell, or with the Operations Manager HTML-based web console.